adon-phd/DLI_automation/README.md

 - Input is not validated.
 Risk of injection or misuse.
 - Debug logs may leak sensitive info.
 Remove before deployment.
 - No rate limiting or brute-force protection.
 - No audit logging of sensitive actions.
+- Remote access is not secured.
+If the DLI device is at a remote site, use a secure VPN (e.g. WireGuard, ZeroTier) or similar tunneling solution.

 Use this only as a proof of concept.
 A secure deployment requires proper secret handling, TLS, authentication, and logging.